theaiscope/GDD-webapp/README.md

 ## Architecture

-The app is a React application (using create-react-app and typescript).
+The app is a React application (using [create-react-app](https://create-react-app.dev/) and [TypeScript](https://www.typescriptlang.org/)).
 It uses the firebase client to authenticate users and to fetch and store images and their associated data.

 The app is hosted on firebase and can be found at `https://aiscope-labeling-app.web.app/`